 When your goals only contain top-level management insights, you fail to align them to your employee’s own goals.

-This will reduce employee engagement — making most team members confused and disillusioned about company objectives, like Jake over here:
+This will reduce employee engagement — making most team members confused and disillusioned about company objectives.

 But when you’re setting OKRs, it’s another story.